MacMotx/PROJECT_BCN_NEIGHBOURHOODS/README.md

 💾 The studied DataSet can be conceptually divided in three categories:

 1. Housing Factors: Here we include terms relative to the rent market as well as the real state market.
-From average prices to amount of registered purchases and a rent growth rate, cal- culated subtracting expired contracts from newly signed contracts.
+From average prices to amount of registered purchases and a rent growth rate, calculated subtracting expired contracts from newly signed contracts.
 Also the area of each neighbourhood classified per registered activity, that provides a clearer sense of the studied neighbourhoods.
 2. Resident Characteristics: Where we include percentages of population by certain conditions